gauravve/online-demo/files/html/onlinedemo/onlinedemo.markdown

 To help you get started, we've provided this scripted scenario that takes you through a deployment, upgrade and undeployment with Deployit.

+# Online demo setup #

+The online demo is set up to provide you with a sandbox environment in which you can experiment with Deployit.
+The sandbox contains some sample data to get you started.

+The sandbox contains the _Pet Portal_ application, a fairly typical 3-tier JEE application with an HTML frontend, Java application layer and SQL database backend.
+The application contains static HTML that must be deployed to a webserver, a Java EAR archive that must be deployed to a JEE application server and SQL scripts that must be run against an SQL database.

+The environments we will be deploying _Pet Portal_ to have a standard DTAP structure, meaning it consists of development (DEV), test (TEST), acceptance (ACC) and production (PROD) environments.
+Each environment contains an Apache webserver, JBoss application server and MySQL database.

+The environments are scaled slightly differently.
+In the DEV environment, all middleware is installed on a single host.
+In the TEST environment, the middleware is spread over multiple hosts.
+The ACC environment has a redundant setup, with two instances of each type of middleware.
+The PROD environment, finally, is a virtual environment that does not have any fixed middleware defined.

+Note that in this sandbox, only deployments to the TEST environment can be seen.

 # Logging in #

 Let's start by logging into Deployit.
 Open a browser with a Flash plugin and navigate to the URL provided in the online demo email.
 You will be presented with a login screen: